JVT038/MetaTube/README.md

 - [X] Hardware transcoding with NVENC, Intel Quick Sync, Video Acceleration API (VAAPI) & AMD AMF
 - [X] Improve the automatic creation of the database, the tables and the default rows, because it's horrible right now.
 - [X] Use multiprocessing and websockets to make the overview page faster
-- [ ] Dark mode support
+- [X] Dark mode support
 - [X] Fix error `Synchronous XMLHttpRequest on the main thread is deprecated because of its detrimental effects to the end user’s experience.
 For more help http://xhr.spec.whatwg.org/` in overview
 - [ ] Make sure the search for downloaded song field works
 - [ ] Have a proper versioning system, because it's impossible to keep track of versions rn
 - [ ] Cache and store the segments and other video data, so next time of loading a video will be faster
 - [ ] Send websocket requests to one specific device / client only, to prevent duplicate websocket requests
-- [ ] Make sure the progress bar works properly in a Docker contianer, because it doesn't work properly rn.
+- [ ] Make sure the progress bar works properly in a Docker container, because it doesn't work properly rn.
 &#xa0;

 ## Disclaimer